 - to an institution where you are staying.
 Or from this institution to a person or institution where you will receive an examination or treatment or where you will be fitted with a prosthesis

 - to your home or another home, if you come from one of the care providers referred to above

-The situations mentioned above will be reimbursed (in part) under the public healthcare insurance, the Exceptional Medical Expenses Act (Long-Term Care Act (Wlz) or Youth Act, patient transport does not include ambulance transport
+The situations mentioned above will be reimbursed (in part) under the basic health insurance, the Exceptional Medical Expenses Act (Long-Term Care Act (Wlz) or Youth Act, patient transport does not include ambulance transport.

 When will you qualify for reimbursement?

-Under the public healthcare insurance, you will be reimbursed for the cost of patient transport if you:
+Under the basic insurance, you will be reimbursed for the cost of patient transport if you:

-- are under the age of eighteen and dependent on intensive childcare;
+- are under the age of 18 and dependent on intensive childcare